kenwuuu/pencil-it-in-web/README.md

 Use the variable in `Authorization`, pick `Bearer Token`, then set token as `{{access_token}}`.

+## Developing

+When developing a new feature, I generally start by writing an Edge Function that does what the new feature requires.
+That gets run locally with `deno --allow-net --allow-env --allow-read index.ts` and then I hit it with Postman to check that it does the correct things.
+Afterwards, I make a service file in the relevant directory, like `src/events/services/update-attendance-status.js`.
+This is usually pretty barebones as all it does is wrap the Edge Function call to allow the frontend to call the backend without worrying about how to set up the call.

 ## Testing

 ### Unit tests (testing functions)